Beauty Glee

 This process can leave hair dry, porous, brittle and brittle.
 In addition, the permanent changes in your hair structure can make it less strong and elastic.

-Strict Hairstyles Like Ponytails And Buns Destroy Your Hair.
+Ponytails And Buns Destroy Your Hair

 While a bun or ponytail looks pretty, it’s not always good for your hair.
 If you wear such hairstyles daily, you may experience a “tug” in your hair.
-The pressure points and the mechanical friction permanently damage the structure, ultimately leading to hair breakage.
+The pressure points and the mechanical friction permanently damage the structure, ultimately leading to hair loss.

 Here’s what you can do: Always tie your hair a little looser so there’s less pressure.
 You should also use the right hair ties with a ponytail.
 Metal parts or coarse clips damage the hair, wide velvet or fabric elastics are better.
 Ideally, you’ll vary your hairstyles occasionally to give your hair a well-deserved “rest.”